 Opening a bank account in prison

-Prison inmates can open a bank account at any time via a bank, but there are conditions.
+Prison inmates can open a bank account, but there are conditions.
 The prison has to be the address on the account.

 Authorised prison staff can inspect inmates’ financial records at any time.
 The accounts can’t offer users credit cards or other forms of credit.
 No cash or cheques can be handled by the customer in prison.